 Prof. Gutenkunst’s central educational goal is to prepare undergraduate and graduate students for the increasingly quantitative world of biology.
 He furthers this goal through his teaching at the graduate and undergraduate levels at the University of Arizona and through his teaching at international workshops.
-To engage students with authentic systems biology research models, he is developing an instructional model focused on student curation of models in the BioModels database.

 University of Arizona

 Dr. Gutenkunst developed MCB 315 to introduce biology students to the power of quantitative approaches, including probabilistic and differential equation modeling.